 We give Novartis stewardship a Standard rating as the company has made several strong strategic acquisitions over the recent past, but most of the purchase prices bordered on the high end of the valuation range.
 The recent acquisition of dermatology Read more

-Novartis develops and manufactures health-care products in five main operating segments: branded pharmaceuticals, generic pharmaceuticals, diagnostic and vaccines, eye care, Read more
+Novartis develops and manufactures health care products in four main operating segments: branded pharmaceuticals, generic pharmaceuticals, eye care, and consumer products.
+Read more

 An Undervalued Stock for Farsighted Investors Watch more